darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## brightness tab

 input red/green/blue
-: these sliders allow the brightness of certain colors in the image to be adjusted, depending on how much red, green or blue components those colors contain.
-For example, adjusting the _input red_ slider will affect the brightness of colors containing a lot of red much more than colors containing only a small amount of red.
+: these sliders allow the brightness of certain colors in the image to be adjusted, depending on how much R, G or B components those colors contain.
+For example, adjusting the _input red_ slider will affect the brightness of colors containing a lot of R channel much more than colors containing only a small amount of R channel.
 When darkening/brightening a pixel, the ratio of the R, G and B channels for that pixel is maintained, in order to preserve the hue.

 normalize channels
 : If this checkbox is selected, try to keep the average overall brightness of the image constant between the input and output images.